-The standard document for a permanent resident of the United States is the Permanent Resident Card (Form I-551 since 1997) or Resident Alien Card (Form I-551 before 1997).
+The standard documentation for a permanent resident of the United States is the Permanent Resident Card (Form I-551, since 1997) or Resident Alien Card (Form I-551, before 1997).
 Both forms are referred to colloquially as "green cards," though they are not green.
-Permanent residents holding the older Alien Registration Receipt Card (Form I-151, issued prior to June 1978) should have replaced it with a newer card, but for receiving FSA funds it remains acceptable as evidence of permanent residence.
+The DHS is replacing cards issued before 1979 with these new, counterfeit-resistant cards.
+The deadline established for permanent residents to replace their old cards was March 20, 1996.
+However, the older Alien Registration Receipt Card (Form I-151, issued prior to June 1978) remains acceptable as evidence of permanent residence for the purpose of receiving FSA funds.